vibhav2495/xpath_ext/README.md

 ## XPATH EXTRACTOR DOCUMENTATION

 This project includes a web scraping tool to extract the data mapped to a particular x-path in a website.
-A YAML script is being used to give the site details including URL and x-path classname.
+A YAML file is being used to provide the configuration including URL and x-path classname to the python application.

 Directory stucture

 ```
 .
 └── src